Follow this article to check the Enterprise App expiration date.

 $appDetails | Export-Csv -Path $outputFile -NoTypeInformation

-2) To execute the script in the file, first navigate to the folder where the 'ListAppPrincipleExpiryInSPO.ps1' script is.
-Execute the script as follows:
+2) To execute the script in the file, open the PowerShell 7 program and navigate to the folder where the 'CheckApplicationsExpiry.ps1' script is - 'cd 'path'.

 3) Run the script and you will be prompted to login with your tenant administrator account.